 • For Other Health Care Providers.
-For covered health care providers who do not have a payment agreement with Blue Cross Blue Shield HMO Blue (and for covered health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan), Blue Cross Blue Shield HMO Blue will use the methods outlined below to calculate your claim payment.
+For covered health care providers who do not have a payment agreement with Blue Cross Blue Shield HMO Blue (and for covered health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan), Blue Cross Blue Shield HMO Blue uses the health care provider's actual charge to calculate your claim payment.
+For covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.